bellodox/trucker-wiki-content/Joomla!.md

+## Prerequisites

+You should have a Trucker account, the trucker command line client installed on your machine, and logged in the Trucker service.
+If not, have a look at our [[getting started]] section.

+## Deploy Joomla!
+Application

 The default heroku PHP buildpack is not sufficient to deploy Joomla! because of a missing Zlib dependency.
 Therefore, the iphoting php buildpack is used instead: